Gelbart Linear Stage

 thingiverse

-Dan Gelbart is an amazing engineer, designer, and entrepreneur.
-In the included screenshot you can see a photo of the linear-positioning stage he created, which I've attempted to reproduce here with some minor modifications.
-This is designed to be a demo object and would need to be modified to take into account material selection.
-I don't recommend 3D printing this in plastic.
-Most hobbyist 3D printers will be unable to print the thin .010" walls needed to build the thin-sections which makeup the flexures that make the device work so well.
-Actually those walls are probably thinner than they need to be, so it may be possible to make this is plastic after all.
-Ideally this design would be cut on a CNC waterjet cutter out of a single block of metal.
-The major modification I've made to Gelbart's design is to expand the size of the stage mounting holes for 1" square optical mounts, giving you a 3x3 mounting pattern, and the 4 in-pattern mounting holes around them.
-Most optical components will slot into a design like this easily, using 1/4"-20 mounting holes.
-Also, Gelbart's device features a 1:15 lever ratio, whereas this design features a 1:24 ratio.
-But again, this is an untested, unvalidated copy for demo purposes only.
-I have no idea how well it would ultimately work.
-Included also is a model and print for a precision-screw from McMaster-Carr designed to be used with the device to actuate it.
-The brass sleeve will fit in the bottom hole near the lever and provide the actuation force.
-I suppose you could put a spring behind this same bottom lever to provide opposite force.
-There is enough clearance to insert the brass sleeve on the inside of the bottom hole.
-At the top of the device is another 1/4" hole for a precision measuring-device to measure stage movement.
+Dan Gelbart is a talented engineer, designer, and entrepreneur.
+In the included screenshot you can see a photo of his linear-positioning stage, which I've attempted to recreate with some minor modifications.
+This design is intended as a demo object and would require further development to take into account material selection.
+I don't recommend 3D printing this in plastic due to its thin .010" walls, but those walls may be thinner than necessary, making it potentially possible to print in plastic after all.
+Ideally, this design should be cut from a single block of metal using a CNC waterjet cutter.
+The major modification I've made is expanding the size of the stage mounting holes for 1" square optical mounts, creating a 3x3 mounting pattern and four additional in-pattern mounting holes.
+Gelbart's device features a 1:15 lever ratio, whereas this design has a 1:24 ratio.
+This is an untested, unvalidated copy intended for demo purposes only, so its performance is unknown.
+Included is a model and print for a precision screw from McMaster-Carr designed to be used with the device to actuate it.
+The brass sleeve will fit in the bottom hole near the lever, providing the necessary force.
+A spring could be added behind this same bottom lever to provide opposite force, and there's enough clearance to insert the brass sleeve on the inside of the bottom hole.
+At the top of the device is another 1/4" hole for a precision measuring device to measure stage movement.
 Ideally, this design should produce a stage that can actuate in millionths of an inch with no backlash or hysteresis.
-And if you want the source of the screenshot, it's from Gelbart's amazing 2012 videos on prototyping called "Making Prototypes" which can be found here: https://www.youtube.com/watch?v=xMP_AfiNlX4
+The screenshot was taken from Gelbart's amazing 2012 videos on prototyping called "Making Prototypes," which can be found at https://www.youtube.com/watch?v=xMP_AfiNlX4.

 With this file you will be able to print Gelbart Linear Stage with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Gelbart Linear Stage.